wp-plugins/woocommerce-exporter/readme.txt

 == Screenshots ==

-1. The overview screen for Store Exporter
+1. The overview screen for Store Exporter.
 2. Select the data fields to be included in the export, selections are remembered for next export.
 3. Each dataset (e.g. Products, Orders, etc.) include filter options to filter by date, status, type, customer and more.
 4. A range of export options can be adjusted to suit different languages and file formatting requirements.